Camilla (Bononcini): Performance history

 The adaptation by McSwiney and Haym cut as much of the recitative as possible from libretto, as this was an unfamiliar form in English and difficult to write as effectively as in Italian.
 While the first performances were entirely in English, some sections were turned back into Italian to accommodate foreign singers, so that the performances took place in a changing mix of two languages.

 The original cast was: Holcomb (Prenesto), Hughs (Turnus), Lewis Ramondon (Metius), Richard Leveridge (Linco), Catherine Tofts (Camilla), Joanna Maria Lindelheim (Lavinia), and Mrs Lyndsey (Tullia).

 From December 6, 1707 the cast changed and performances were staged in a mix of Italian and English.
 The role of Turnus was taken by Valentino Urbani (Valentini), of Lavinia by Joanna Maria Lindelheim, and of Prenesto by Margherita de l'Épine.
 The other roles were sung in English by Purbeck Turner (Latinus), Littleton Ramondon (Metius), Richard Leveridge (Linco), Catherine Tofts (Camilla) and Mary Lindsey (Tullia).

 From February 7, a new castrato, Giuseppe Cassani, took over the role of Metius.
 He was extremely unpopular and audiences hissed him and did not appear after February 10.
 Ramondon replaced him, presumably in English, from February 21.
 On 25 January 1709 Nicolini Grimaldi (Nicolini) took over the role of Prenesto, and Catherine Tofts the role of Camilla.

 There were nine performances in the first season, 21 the following season, and fourteen the one after.
-It was revived with (with Bononcini's original score rather than Haym's adaptation) in 1717, 1719 and 1726–28.
+It was revived (with Bononcini's original score rather than Haym's adaptation) in 1717, 1719 and 1726–28.
 The opera was so popular that five editions of the libretto were published by Jacob Tonson in 1726 alone.
 It was performed at court for the birthday of Queen Anne in February 1707.

 The original Italian opera by Stampiglia and Bononcini's premiered in Naples at the Teatro di S Bartolomeo on 27 December 1696.
 It went in to become the most successful work of its period; the libretto was used in 38 known productions before 1767.
 Bononcini's score was substantially used in 27 of these while there were 38 settings by other composers including Leo, Vinci (Parma 1725) and Porpora.